BeardOverflow/msi-ec/README.md

 ## AI Policy

-### AI Policy for code contributions, documentations contribution
+### AI Policy for code contributions, documentation contributions

-When contributing code or documentation you have to follow the following rules:
+When contributing code or documentation, you have to follow these rules:

-1. Explicitely tell what has been made by AI, by which LLM and by which agent tool.
-Please put that in the pull request **FIRST** message.
+1. Explicitly tell what has been made by AI, by which LLM, and by which agent tool.
+Please put that in the pull request's FIRST message.
-2. Review **BY YOURSELF** everything the AI has written to ensure quality and logic
+2. Review BY YOURSELF everything the AI has written to ensure quality and logic.
-3. You are not allowed to generate your whole PR with AI
+3. You are not allowed to generate your whole PR with AI.
-4. You must take and will be accountable for the responsibility in case of problem with your AI code.
+4. You must take and will be accountable for the responsibility in case of problems with your AI code.

 In general, AI code is strongly discouraged and may get more negative reviews by the maintainers.

 ### AI Policy for issues

-When making an issue, you must follow the following rules:
+When making an issue, you must follow these rules:

-1. You may use AI to help get some infromations and commands to enrich your ticket
+1. You may use AI to help get some information and commands to enrich your ticket.
-2. You may use AI to improve the grammar and readability of your ticket
+2. You may use AI to improve the grammar and readability of your ticket.
-3. Ticket ENTIRELY GENERATED with AI will NOT BE TREATED if the issue is not deemed serious enough
+3. Tickets ENTIRELY GENERATED with AI will NOT BE TREATED if the issue is not deemed serious enough.
-4. Fully generated AI bug reports may be straight up closed and denied by the maintainer of the project
+4. Fully generated AI bug reports may be straight up closed and denied by the maintainer of the project.
-5. You MUST be able to provide details when asked for it.
+5. You MUST be able to provide details when asked for them.
 6. You MUST tell when the AI was involved in the process.
-For diagnosis, please detail the model used and the agent tool if used in the **FIRST** message of the issue or somewhere or in a dedicated field of the issue template.
+For diagnosis, please detail the model used and the agent tool if used in the FIRST message of the issue or somewhere or in a dedicated field of the issue template.

-In general, AI bug reports are discouraged unless it is to help with formulating the content in english because it is not your native language.
+In general, AI bug reports are discouraged unless it is to help with formulating the content in English because it is not your native language.

 ## Installation